kubernetes/kubernetes/examples/walkthrough/README.md

-# Kubernetes 101 - Walkthrough
+# LMKTFY 101 - Walkthrough

 ## Pods
-The first atom of Kubernetes is a _pod_.
+The first atom of LMKTFY is a _pod_.
 A pod is a collection of containers that are symbiotically grouped.

 See [pods](../../docs/pods.md) for more details.